Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 ```text
 not soft-masked
 ```
-Therefore, the `genome_masked` column in `samples.csv` was left empty, and internal repeat masking was enabled in `config.ini`.
-During the BRAKER4 run, the masking rule used RepeatModeler to identify repeat families, RepeatMasker to soft-mask repeat regions, and TRF to mask tandem repeats.
+Because the genome was not pre-masked, the `genome_masked` column in `samples.csv` was left empty, and internal repeat masking was enabled in `config.ini`.
+BRAKER4 generated a masked genome using RepeatModeler, RepeatMasker, and TRF:
-The masking step generated:
 ```bash
 output/DL_diatom/preprocessing/genome.fa.masked
 ```
 RepeatModeler identified 173 repeat families, and TRF identified 8,994 tandem repeat regions.
-External pre-masking with RepeatModeler and RepeatMasker was not performed before BRAKER4; repeat masking was handled inside the BRAKER4 workflow.
+External pre-masking was therefore not performed separately.
-## 12.4 BRAKER4 Sample Configuration for ET Mode
+## 12.4 BRAKER4 Sample Configuration
-A `samples.csv` file was prepared to specify the genome assembly, RNA-seq BAM file, and BUSCO lineage.
-The STAR alignment step was performed before BRAKER4, so the precomputed coordinate-sorted BAM file was supplied in the `bam_files` column.
-The `protein_fasta` column was left empty to run BRAKER4 in ET mode using RNA-seq evidence only.
+The `samples.csv` file specified the genome assembly, RNA-seq BAM file, and BUSCO lineage.
+The `protein_fasta` column was left empty to force ET mode, meaning that the final annotation used RNA-seq evidence only and did not use protein evidence for GeneMark-ETP.
 ```bash
 cd /work/ebg_lab/eb/diatom_consortia/metatranscriptomics/BRAKER4
 nano samples.csv